 1 Department of Vertebrate Ecology and Zoology, University of Gdansk, Gdansk, Poland; katarzyna.wojczulanis-jakubas@ug.edu.pl

-2 Recinto de Golfito, Universidad de Costa Rica, Golfito, Costa Rica

-3 Centro de Investigación en Neurociencias, Universidad de Costa Rica, San Pedro, San José, Costa Rica
+2 Centro de Investigación en Neurociencias, Universidad de Costa Rica, San Pedro, San José, Costa Rica

-* Correspondence: Author: kasiawojczulanis@gmail.com
+* Correspondence: Author: katarzyna.wojczulanis-jakubas@ug.edu.pl

-Abstract: Traditionally, foraging behaviour has been explained as the response to a trade-off between energetic gain from feeding resources and the potential costs from concomitant risks.
-However, increasing number of studies has shown that this view fail to explain an important fraction of the variation in foraging across a variety of taxa.
-One of potential mechanisms that may account for this variation is that various behaviours associated with foraging may have different fitness consequences and that may further depend on the environmental context.
-Here, we explored this mechanism by evaluating foraging efficiency of Long-billed Hermit hummingbirds (Phaethornis longirostris) with regard to three behaviours: a) exploration (number of feeders used during the foraging visit), b) risk avoidance (latency to start feeding) and c) arousal (amount of movements during the foraging visit) in conditions of two different levels of perceived risk (low – control, and high – experimental, with a threatening bullet ant model).
+Abstract: Traditionally, foraging behavior has been explained as the response to a trade-off between energetic gain from feeding resources and potential costs from concomitant risks.
+However, increasing number of studies has shown that this view fails to explain an important fraction of the variation in foraging across a variety of taxa.
+One potential mechanism that may account for this variation is that various behavioral traits associated with foraging may have different fitness consequences and that may further depend on environmental context.
+Here, we explored this mechanism by evaluating foraging efficiency of Long-billed Hermit hummingbirds (Phaethornis longirostris) with regard to three behavioral traits: a) exploration (number of feeders used during the foraging visit), b) risk avoidance (latency to start feeding) and c) arousal (amount of movements during the foraging visit) in conditions of two different levels of perceived risk (low – control, and high – experimental, with a threatening bullet ant model).
 Foraging efficiency decreased in response to threatening conditions.
-However, behavioural traits explained additional variation in foraging efficiency in a condition-dependent manner.
+However, behavioral traits explained additional variation in foraging efficiency in a condition-dependent manner.
 More exploration was associated with higher foraging efficiency in control conditions, but this was reversed when exposed to a threat.
-Regardless of conditions, arousal was positively associated with foraging efficiency while risk-avoidance was negatively related.
-Importantly, exploratory behaviour and risk-avoidance were quite repeatable behaviours suggesting that they may be related to intrinsic traits of individuals.
+Regardless of conditions, arousal was positively associated with foraging efficiency while risk avoidance was negatively related.
+Importantly, exploratory behavior and risk avoidance were quite repeatable behaviors suggesting that they may be related to intrinsic traits of individuals.
 Our findings highlight the importance of taking into account additional behavioral dimensions to better understand foraging strategies of individuals.

-Keywords: risk allocation hypothesis; risk-avoidance; exploratory behaviour; arousal; repeatability
+Keywords: risk allocation hypothesis; risk avoidance; exploratory behavior; arousal; repeatability

 1. Introduction

-A variety of ecological factors has been identified as major determinants in shaping animal’s foraging strategies (i.e. resource exploitation).
-Of those the most commonly evoked are the amount and distribution of available food resources [1,2] and animal motivation (both in the sense of marginal value theorem [3] and/or body condition [4]), but predation pressure is also frequently considered [5,6](Lima and Bednekoff 1999).
-The intensity of a prey vigilance increases with the level of risk predation (probability of predator presence) affecting its foraging efficiency.
-As the risk allocation hypothesis imposes, a prey allocates time for foraging inversely proportionately to predation pressure [5–7](Lima and Bednekoff 1999; Verdolin 2006).
+A variety of ecological factors has been identified as major determinants in shaping foraging strategies of animals (i.e. resource exploitation).
+Of those the most commonly evoked are the amount and distribution of available food resources [1,2] and animal motivation (both in the sense of marginal value theorem [3] and/or body condition [4]), but predation pressure is also frequently considered [5,6] The intensity of a prey vigilance increases with the level of risk predation (probability of predator presence), affecting its foraging efficiency.
+As the risk allocation hypothesis imposes, a prey allocates time for foraging inversely proportionately to the predation pressure [5–7].
 Thus, in a given food resources–predation landscape, a fixed foraging strategy is expected to evolve [8].
 However, increasing number of studies demonstrates a high variation in foraging strategies [9–11], which is hard to explain using only food- and predation-based arguments [4].